kingzamzon/docs/docs/integrations/aa/candide.md

+# Candide

 # Recover a Safe Account with Google using AbstractionKit (Guide 2/2)

 This is the second of two guides on how to recovery a Safe Account using Google.
 In the first guide, we show the steps on how to add the recovery method.
-We recommend starting with the first guide here.
+We recommend starting with the first guide [here](https://docs.candide.dev/wallet/guides/recovery-with-google-using-lit/).

 ## What is AbstractionKit?
 AbstractionKit is a Typescript Library to easily build on Account Abstraction, with first class support for Safe Accounts.
-One of their usecases is to enable users to add recovery methods as a backup in case their use their main signer.
+One of their use cases is to enable users to add recovery methods as a backup in case their use their main signer.

 To leverage the full potential of Account Abstraction, you can combine Lit with AbstractionKit to enable email / social recovery experience, while using a Smart Account as the smart wallet to sponsor gas for users, batch transactions, and more.